On this page

 }

-Displays with lower resolutions will experience better performance because their browser will automatically request the lower resolution image, which automatically will improve the speed loading because the image will be smaller.
+Displays with lower resolutions will experience better performance because their browser will automatically request the lower resolution image, which will automatically improve the speed of loading because the image will be smaller.

-There are cases where we render a lot of <svg>-s (e.g. icons) and at the same time some of them are invisible for the user.
+There are cases where we render a lot of <svg>-s (e.g., icons), and at the same time, some of them are invisible to the user.
 This causes not only the loading of too many resources but also impacts the rendering performance.

 Say we have several icons rendered as embedded inside HTML.
 So, instead of: